nxtcoder19/go-learning/README.md

 - When the goroutine completes, the memory and resources it used are reclaimed.

+- EX: When we are multiple people writing on same page with independent data.

 # Concurrency vs Parallelism
 Concurrency is the ability of a program to execute multiple tasks simultaneously, while parallelism is the ability to execute multiple tasks in parallel.